 - State specific disciplinary consequences for infractions of the rules

 Handbook policies should spell out specific procedures for addressing/handling bomb threats.
+This includes:

 - Prohibit making threats relating to explosive devices